 For some inshore fisherman, who are typically independently owned, small scale operators, losses to daily catch can range from 10-20%.
 But for the less fortunate, loss of catch can reach 30% or even 50% or more.

 One fisherman who had no choice but to shut down his business explains: “They put me out of fishing with nets.
 They would follow my boat and wait for me to shoot my nets.
 We used to tangle nets for monk fish as well but not anymore; can’t keep a whole one in the nets.”

 As seal populations have boomed over the past over the past several decades – due in part to regulations prohibiting the shooting of seals – coastal fishermen have done what they could to protect their catch.
 Fishing tactics, avoidance measures, harmful acoustic deterrent devices.
 Nothing seems to have worked.

 The true cost exacted by predatory seals to coastal fisheries is hard to calculate, but it may well be a lot higher than most of us realize.
 That’s because it’s hard to know just how many fish have disappeared from fishing nets.
 But the disappearance of whole fish is just the start.
 Seals also leave fish half eaten and damaged.
 They also force fisherman to change how, when, and where they fish.
 It’s all part of an ongoing effort to outsmart the seals.

 To calculate the actual economic cost of predatory seals on coastal fishing enterprises, we need to add up all the direct, indirect, and hidden costs.
-These include lost whole fish, partially eaten fish, decreased fish supply in fishing zones, direct damage to fishing nets and gear, shorter lifespan of equipment due to frequent replacement, increased fuel usage, greater travel times back and forth to shore, and the decreased time time nets can be left in waters each per day.
+These include lost whole fish, partially eaten fish, decreased fish supply in fishing zones, direct damage to fishing nets and gear, shorter lifespan of equipment due to frequent replacement, increased fuel usage, greater travel times back and forth to shore, and the decreased time nets can be left in water each day.